faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: ROS, Unity, C++, C#, Python**

 *Motivation:*
-* Internal state of robots is often encoded in a way that is difficult to understand for users
+* Internal state of robots is often highly esoteric
-* Having a fast, high-bandwidth medium to understand it can be valuable for human-robot interaction and robotics education
+* Develop a fast, high-bandwidth and accessible medium to convey it
+* Valuable for human-robot interaction and robotics education

 *Role:*
 * Proposed the project for Tufts Summer Scholars and received funding to pursue it
 * Designed the overall system architecture and the information pipeline
 * Developed ROS Nodes in C++ to transform, sample and compress robot data
 * Developed a Unity application to request and parse the data into visualizations
-* Developed the visual tracking system using Vuforia and Laser Cutting
+* Developed the visual tracking system using Vuforia SDK and Laser Cutting

 *Technical Details:*
-* Supports visualizations of robot perception, belief and planning: LIDAR, Costmap, Path Planning, Localization Particles
+* Supports visualizations of robot perception, belief and planning
+* Specific types include LIDAR, Costmap, Path Planning, Localization Particles
 * Supports Hololens, iPad, Android phones and tablets
-* This [report](https://ieeexplore.ieee.org/document/8673191) covers the system architecture in detail
+* This [report](/publications#creating-a-shared-reality-with-robots){:target="_blank"} covers the system architecture in detail

 *Results:*
-* Conducted a preliminary pilot study investigating use for navigation in shared spaces
+* Conducted a pilot study investigating use for navigation in shared spaces
-* Presented a [Late Breaking Report](https://ieeexplore.ieee.org/document/8673191) in HRI 2019 conference in South Korea
+* Presented a [Late Breaking Report](/publications#creating-a-shared-reality-with-robots){:target="_blank"} in HRI 2019 conference in South Korea
-* Part of the Tufts [proposal](https://www.eecs.tufts.edu/~jsinapov/VAR5G/) that won the 2019 [Verizon 5G EdTech Challenge](https://www.5gedtechchallenge.com/)
+* Part of the Tufts [proposal](https://www.eecs.tufts.edu/~jsinapov/VAR5G/){:target="_blank"} that won the 2019 [Verizon 5G EdTech Challenge](https://venturebeat.com/2019/02/07/verizon-reveals-5g-education-tech-winners-hints-at-next-5g-cities/){:target="_blank"}
-* Featured in an official Tufts University [video](https://www.youtube.com/watch?v=9_9RNRNd9y8) and an [article](https://now.tufts.edu/articles/hands-research-undergraduates)
+* Featured in an official Tufts University [video](https://www.youtube.com/watch?v=9_9RNRNd9y8){:target="_blank"} and an [article](https://now.tufts.edu/articles/hands-research-undergraduates){:target="_blank"}
 * Video below shows a screen-recording as captured from an iPad